General information about Haputale

 🚶 How to get: on foot along the railway tracks.

 Mountain viewpoint Prabhawa

 On the mountain there is no observation deck and the road there, at least not yet.
 But anyone can climb to the top of 1750 meters, and from there to admire the scenery and views of the city.
 Also upstairs you can look into the shallow cave.
 The ascent takes an hour and a half and goes through a narrow winding path that starts in St. Andrew's Church.

 🚶 How to get there: the mountain is close to Haputale (viewing the map).

 How to get to Haputale

 Haputale is located in a very mountainous area and can get here on the bus uncomfortable.
 It makes sense to get here on buses just from nearby areas: Nuwara Eliya, Badulla, Bandarawela, Ella (change of bus to Bandarawela).
-Not to go around half the country by train via Colombo, southern beaches better just to get on the bus with a transfer in the town of Wellawaya
+Not to go around half the country by train via Colombo, South beaches best reached by bus with a transfer in the town of Wellawaya

 Located in Haputale railway station, where stop trains on the route to Badulla from Colombo, Kandy, Nuwara Eliya and other cities on this route.
 From Colombo walking daily on the 4 train from Kandy 3.
 See the schedule on the website of Railways of Sri Lanka https://eservices.railway.gov.lk.